github-education-resources/guide/docs/index.md

 ### 1. Sign up for GitHub

-**If you already have a personal GitHub account, you can skip this step.**

 GitHub has two types of accounts: [personal user accounts and organization accounts][user-accounts].
-To get started, you and each student/co-teacher will need to [create a personal account][signup].
+To get started, you and each student/co-teacher will need to [create your/their own personal account][signup], if you/they don't have one already.
 Each individual user on GitHub should have exactly one personal account.
 There's no need to maintain a separate account just for teaching, we'll use an organization for that.

 It's totally free to create an account, so go ahead and [sign up][signup].